julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/2_git.md

 the fact that almost every software company uses git (or something similar) should give you some confidence that it's important.

 In any case, this entire course will use git and github.com (a website for managing and collaborating on git repositories).
 So let's work on doing that.

 ### Cloning a repository

-If you haven't already, sign up for a github account at https://github.com/join
+**Step 0a:** If you haven't already, sign up for a github account at https://github.com/join

 !!! warning "Privacy Note"
     You do not need to use your `wellesley.edu` email address to create this account, but let Kevin know if you use a different address so that you get credit for your work.

-If you'd like, you may sign up for a [github student discount pack](https://education.github.com/pack).
+**Step 0b:** If you'd like, you may sign up for a [github student discount pack](https://education.github.com/pack).
 This is not necessary for this course.

-Next, accept `Assignment1` at [this link](https://classroom.github.com/a/M0Xe9uT2)
+**Step 1:** Accept `Assignment1` at [this link](https://classroom.github.com/a/M0Xe9uT2)

 When you accept the assignment, a git repository is created in your github account.

-Click the link shown on the webpage
+**Step 2:** Click the link shown on the webpage

 ![accept assignment](https://user-images.githubusercontent.com/3502975/67243455-8ee74800-f425-11e9-867e-c81368c82cad.png)